fraigo/git_tutorial/content/git-projects.md

 In the above example, there is one file changed (with number of lines inserted and deleted), and one file created.

 At this point, your changes has been commited only locallly.
-To [submit your modifications o your GitHub project](#submit-changes-to-your-github-project) you must `push` them.
+To [submit your modifications to your GitHub project](#submit-changes-to-your-github-project) you must `push` them.